 with Papa Vince, the cute old man on our label.
-At 17, he learned the art of making Extra Virgin Olive Oil (EVOO) when working as an apprentice for the Knight of De Stefani at the medieval Castello of Rampinzeri, Santa Ninfa, Italy.
+At 17 he learned the art of making Extra Virgin Olive Oil (EVOO) while working as an apprentice for the Knight of De Stefani at the medieval Castello of Rampinzeri, Santa Ninfa, Italy.

 Under the Knights' careful guidance, Papa Vince learned the SECRET ART of making what he used to call “MEDICINE OIL.”

-He also realized that only the wealthiest had access to such a magnificent oil.
-Manual production of EVOO was extremely labor intensive.
+Before the war, the production of EVOO was extremely labor intensive.
 It took 48 hours, 3 men and a mule to produce about 1 quart of EVOO.
 The freshest olives were pressed within 24 hours of harvesting and belonged only to the master.
-The rest of the people had to wait for their turn.
+Everybody else had to wait for the master’s harvest to be completely processed before they could use the press to make their own oil.
 By then the olives were no longer as fresh.
-Other farmers thought their oil was the best but Papa Vince knew better.
-He often wondered if this healing, wonderful tasting oil could ever become available to other farmers.
+Of course, each farmer believed his oil to be the best since they never had a chance to taste their master’s oil.
+But Papa Vince knew better.
+He often wondered if this healing, virtuoso oil could ever become available to every farmer.

-Yet, he soon discovered that this extra virgin olive oil was not of the same quality he used to craft for the Knight of De Stefani.
-This mechanical machine overheated and in the process reduced the quality of the extra virgin olive oil significantly.
-The other farmers could not tell the difference, but Papa Vince could.
+Yet, he soon became disillusioned.
+You see this mechanical press did not produce the same quality extra virgin olive oil he used to craft for the Knight of De Stefani.
+It overheated and in the process reduced the quality of the extra virgin olive oil significantly.
+Only Papa could tell the difference.

-Since that very first mechanical press, many versions and variations of olive oil pressing machines have come on to the market.
-Each one had its own combination of pros and cons that made it impossible for Papa Vince to craft that EVOO that he used to make at the Castello of Rampinzeri.
+Since that first mechanical press, many versions and variations of olive oil pressing machines have come on to the market.
+Each one had its own pros and cons that still didn't make it possible for Papa Vince to craft that EVOO that he used to make at the Castello of Rampinzeri.